-Adding to these challenges is the need to decarbonize electricity generation.
-Although EVs do not emit greenhouse gases during operation, they still have a carbon footprint if the electricity stored in their batteries and used in their manufacturing is generated using fossil fuels.
-Overall, the emission intensity depends on the generation mix and how different types of generation units are deployed.
-Baseload is often provided by coal, hydro, or nuclear power along with varying levels of wind and solar depending on conditions, whereas management of peak loads or periods of low wind and solar generation relies on gas, diesel generators, or stored energy.
-The impact of additional EV demand on the emission intensity of electricity supply is therefore highly country specific (figure 4.5), and such national averages hide considerable within-country as well as seasonal and even daily variability in the generation mix.
+or nuclear power along with varying levels of wind and solar power depending on conditions, whereas management of peak loads or periods of low wind and solar generation relies on gas, diesel generators, or stored energy.
+The impact of additional EV demand on the emission intensity of the electricity supply is therefore highly country specific (Pavarini and Mattion 2019), and such national averages hide considerable within-country, as well as seasonal and even daily, variability in the generation mix.
 As illustrated by the widely varying estimations of investment needs in chapter 2, each country faces a unique set of conditions in terms of the status and reliability of the existing grid, fuel sources, the vehicle fleet, the likely EV adoption path, and so on.
 That is, even though no simple prescriptions for readying the power sector for the electric mobility transition are possible, several useful general observations are.

 First, given the long lead time for energy sector investments, preparing for the EV transition needs to start early.
-Integrated power sector models help assess the implications of a rising share of electric vehicles on the electricity supply infrastructure, along the electricity supply chain from generation to transmission and distribution.
-They provide a basis for scenario analysis and comprehensive planning, especially when used in conjunction with EV specific analyses such as those facilitated by the scoping tool presented in this report.
+Integrated power sector models help assess the implications of a rising share of EVs on the electricity supply infrastructure along the electricity supply chain, from generation to transmission and distribution.
+They provide a basis for scenario analysis and comprehensive planning, especially when used in conjunction with EV-specific analyses.

-An example for a comprehensive analysis of the impact of EV adoption on the power sector is a study undertaken for the Maldives by ESMAP (2021).
+An example for a comprehensive analysis of the impact of EV adoption on the power sector is a study undertaken for Maldives by Suski et al. (2021).
 The study began with forecasts of electricity demand for each type of EV over the period between 2021 and 2030.
 Defining the likely charging profile under different charging strategies yields EV load curves for typical days.
-This information fed into the World Bank's Electricity Planning Model (EPM) to suggest least-cost generation and expansion plans accounting for detailed technological, economic, and environmental parameters of the country's electricity system.
+This information fed into the World Bank's Electricity Planning Model to suggest least-cost generation and expansion plans accounting for detailed technological, economic, and environmental parameters of the country's electricity system.
 Outputs included parameters such as dispatch schedules of the generation units, power system emissions, and operational costs.
-Comparing results with and without EVs, and under different assumptions of charging behavior, generated policy relevant information such as the incremental investments in additional generation or emission intensities under different scenarios.
+Comparing results with and without EVs, and under different assumptions of charging behavior, generated policy-relevant information such as the incremental investments in additional generation or emission intensities under different scenarios.
 In addition to aggregating capacity expansion requirements, detailed modeling also helped identify transmission and distribution bottlenecks.
-Accompanying these system wide analyses, separate simulation studies for distribution networks subsequently identified the impacts of EV charging on local feeder networks (recall box 4.1).
+Accompanying these systemwide analyses, separate simulation studies for distribution networks subsequently identified the impacts of EV charging on local feeder networks (see box 4.1).

 Second, greening the power sector must be a key consideration in any power sector planning exercise.
 Mobility cannot be fully green as long as vehicle manufacturing and electricity generation rely on fossil fuels.
-As illustrated by the Green Grid Scenario discussed in chapter 2, the net benefits of electric mobility are significantly amplified as countries progress further with the decarbonization of their power generation mix.
+As illustrated by the "green grid" scenario discussed in chapter 2, the net benefits of electric mobility are significantly amplified as countries progress further with the decarbonization of their power generation mix.

 Returning to the Maldives example, emissions could actually increase in the scenario with coordinated charging because more charging would happen off-peak, when generation uses diesel-based units.
-Replacing those generators with renewable energy from the country's ample solar resources would require battery storage that chargers can draw on during nighttime.
-So far, large capacity batteries are expensive but so are diesel imports, and electricity storage technology will likely benefit from massive current investments to drive costs down.
+Replacing those generators with renewable energy from the country's ample solar resources would require battery storage that chargers can draw on during the night.
+So far, large-capacity batteries are expensive but so are diesel imports, and electricity storage technology will likely benefit from massive current investments to drive costs down.